-Voting control of the Company is held by a relatively small group of stockholders.
-These stockholders effectively retain control of our Board of Directors and determine all of our corporate actions.
-In addition, the Company and stockholders owning and/or having the right to vote 11,987,417 shares, or approximately 37.3% of the Company's voting shares outstanding as of November 25, 2008 have executed a Shareholders' Agreement that, among other provisions, gives Aspen, our largest stockholder, the right to elect three out of the seven directors authorized for our Board, and nominate one mutually acceptable independent director.
-Accordingly, it is anticipated that Aspen and other parties to the Shareholders' Agreement will continue to have the ability to elect a controlling number of the members of our Board of Directors and the minority stockholders of the Company may not be able to elect a representative to our Board of Directors.
+The Company and stockholders owning and/or having the right to vote 11,737,417 shares, or approximately 36.6% of the Company's voting shares outstanding as of December 31, 2008 have executed a Shareholders' Agreement that, among other provisions, gives Aspen, our largest stockholder, the right to elect three out of the seven directors authorized for our Board, and nominate one mutually acceptable independent director.
+Accordingly, it is anticipated that Aspen and other parties to the Shareholders' Agreement will continue to have the ability to elect a controlling number of the members of our Board of Directors.
 Such concentration of ownership may also have the effect of delaying or preventing a change in control of the Company.